betacraftuk/betacraft-launcher/README.md

-# BetaCraft Launcher
+# Betacraft Launcher

-BetaCraft launcher aims to provide easy access to old Minecraft versions and improve the overall game experience.
+Betacraft launcher aims to provide easy access to old Minecraft versions and improve the overall game experience.

 ## FEATURES:
 - Supports versions from Pre-Classic to 1.5.2: